quer/the-steam-awards/README.md

  * the steam awards - 2020

 # Setup
-Just run ´npm install´ in the root folder, add you account into the ´config.js´ file. change main.js to run the module you want and if needed chance the module file. and then ´node main´
+Just run `npm install` in the root folder, add you account into the `config.js` file. change main.js to run the module you want and if needed chance the module file. and then `node main`

 # To use
-When you run ´node main´ it will run the modules in ´/modules/´
+When you run `node main` it will run the modules in `/modules/`

 just add a new module in the folder and add it in the main.js on line 9 like
 ```js